Designing the Rules of Participation that shall define the rights, obligations governing EOSC transactions between EOSC users, providers and operators

 | Juan Bicarregui

-The Rules of Participation activity will focus on recommending a minimal set of clear Rules of Participation that shall define the rights, obligations and accountability governing all EOSC transactions by the various EOSC users, providers and operators.
-Emphasis will be put on finding the common requirements across the very heterogeneous European landscape of Research Infrastructures and service providers.
+The Rules of Participation activity focusses on recommending a minimal set of clear Rules of Participation that shall define the rights, obligations and accountability governing all EOSC transactions by the various EOSC users, providers and operators.
+Emphasis is put on finding the common requirements across the very heterogeneous European landscape of Research Infrastructures and service providers.

 The Rules of Participation shall embrace the principles of openness, transparency and inclusiveness.
 They shall guarantee an open, secure and cost-effective federated EOSC with services of documented quality.
 There will be room and need for differentiating the rules applicable to different EOSC users taking into account: